 Each lab is associated with a deadline.
-Late work is permitted, but penalized (see the Grading section below.)
+Late work is penalized (see information at the top of each Lab.)

 7.4.1 A few tips for Early Lab Work

 - 1. When writing anything for this course in English, use complete sentences, not just bullet points. - 2.
 Clearly mark each Question in each Lab.
 There is no need to repeat the question before answering it, although you are welcome to do so. - 3.
 You are welcome to discuss each Lab with anyone, including Professor Love, the teaching assistants, or your colleagues, but your answer must be prepared by you alone.
 We especially encourage you to take advantage of TA office hours and Campuswire. - 4.
 Don't leave anything until the last day.
 Allow time for computer problems.